saezlab/pypath/README.rst

     pypath has been developed only for Python 2.7.
 Then the code have been adjusted to Py3 however we can not guarantee no incompatibilities remained.
 If you find any method does not work please submit an issue on github.
-For few years I develop and test ``pypath`` in Python 3.
+For few years we develop and test ``pypath`` in Python 3.
 Therefore this is the better supported Python variant.

 :documentation: http://saezlab.github.io/pypath